Husam-Zabian/Movies-Library/README.md

 you can search the movies and you can see the upcomming movies and the most trending ones also you can see the nowplayingg movies

 ##

+now we can make the full CRUD in our DatabaseServer throught the back end and specify the selection of the rows of the tables